 what is tmj

-TMJ is the first letters of the three anatomic parts of the head.
-T = Temporal bone (skull), M = Mandible (lower jaw), J = Joint (connects two bones together) and called temporo-mandibular-joint.
+TMJ is the first letter of the three anatomic parts of the head.
+T = Temporal bone (skull), M = Mandible (lower jaw), J = Joint (connects two bones together) and called temporomandibular-joint.
 Between the temporal bone of the skull and the condyle of the mandible is a disc similar to the ones between your backbones.
 This disc is made of layers of hyaline cartilage, which is non-blood vessels and non-nerve tissue and covered by dense fibrous connective tissue, which has repair potential when damaged.
 This disc acts as a third bone within the joint and performs compressive movements.

 TMJs are associated with many small muscles and are held together by a group of ligaments.
 These muscles and ligaments can be damaged, and the disc can become displaced.
 Like other joints of the body, the TM joints can experience similar diseases and injuries found in other joints of the body and are vulnerable to injuries.
-If this delicate and sensitive joint complex receives constant distress, this can cause trauma and damage to the joint components and eventually manifest various pain and dysfunctions to the body.
+If this delicate and sensitive joint complex receives constant distress, this can cause trauma and damage to the joint components and eventually manifest various pain and dysfunctions in the body.

-The function of the TMJ is to hold the jaw within a certain boundary and guide the jaw movement in chewing, talking, singing, yawning, swallowing etc. It also keeps open the airway for breathing while you are asleep.
+The function of the TMJ is to hold the jaw within a certain boundary and guide the jaw movement in chewing, talking, singing, yawning, swallowing, etc. It also keeps open the airway for breathing while you are asleep.
 TMJ may be the second most moving part in our body next to the heart.
 An average person moves the TM joint 2,000-2,500 times a day and, if someone likes to talk or chew gum, it may move 5,000 times or even 10,000 times a day.
-Surprisingly, even with this much movement, the TM joint can function a lifetime with proper maintenance and balance.
+Surprisingly, even with this much movement, the TM joint can function for a lifetime with proper maintenance and balance.

 What are tmj disorders

-Medical-Dental researchers and clinicians all agree that there are multiple causes for TMJ disorders.
-Some known causes are: malocclusion (a bad bite), bruxism (grinding teeth), para-functional habit, post-major surgery, scar tissue, automobile accident, whiplash, falls/injury, trauma (macro and micro) to the jaw, underdeveloped dental arch, structural imbalance (short leg, short arm), mal-alignment of the spine, chronic stress-related clenching/grinding, degenerative arthritis, emotional/psychological related stress, internal organ dysfunction, nutritional imbalance, toxic deposit, viral/bacterial infection, poor posture, and more unidentified factors.
+Medical-Dental researchers and clinicians all agree that there are multiple causes of TMJ disorders.
+Some known causes a bad bite, bruxism, para-functional habit, post-major surgery, scar tissue, automobile accident, whiplash, falls/injury, trauma (macro and micro) to the jaw, underdeveloped dental arch, structural imbalance (short leg, short arm), mal-alignment of the spine, chronic stress-related clenching/grinding, degenerative arthritis, emotional/psychological related stress, internal organ dysfunction, nutritional imbalance, toxic deposit, viral/bacterial infection, poor posture, and more unidentified factors.
 In other words, “Anything can cause TMJ disorders”.

 The number one cause of dental distress syndrome is malocclusion.
 TMJ position is established by the upper and lower arch relationship.
 This relationship is dictated by the bite of the teeth.
-If you have a physiologically functionally well-balanced bite, you may not notice any discomfort, dysfunction or pain while the joint is in the move.
+If you have a physiologically functionally well-balanced bite, you may not notice any discomfort, dysfunction, or pain while the joint is on the move.
 However, if you have a bad bite, this can cause dental distress and force TMJs to move to a non-physiologic position.

-The trigeminal nerve (fifth cranial nerve) is the largest cranial nerve among twelve cranial nerves, has three branches, innervated with all other cranial nerves and directly innervated to all teeth, upper jaw, lower jaw, mouth, gums, tongue, nose, eyes, ears, face, head, and neck region.
+The trigeminal nerve (fifth cranial nerve) is the largest cranial nerve among twelve cranial nerves, has three branches, is innervated with all other cranial nerves, and is directly innervated to all teeth, upper jaw, lower jaw, mouth, gums, tongue, nose, eyes, ears, face, head, and neck region.
 The trigeminal nervous system is associated with the brainstem’s reticular formation function, which influences the autonomic nervous system, limbic system, hypothalamus, and cerebellum.
 Additionally, recent EMG (electromyogram) research is demonstrating that postural stability of the head on the neck can be influenced by a TMJ problem or, conversely, the TMJ can be affected by changes in the axial cervical structures.